-Before the Event Work with the upstream operator to effectively prepare for an upstream petroleum industry incident.
-Provide input to the industrial operator's site-specific plan to ensure it is compatible with the Municipal Emergency Plan (MEP) where feasible.
-Participate in industrial operators' preparatory training and exercises where possible.
-Train personnel to carry out functions as assigned by MEP or procedures.
-Maintain 24 hour emergency contact numbers.
-Upon t he Notification of and during an Event Respond to and assess the emergency incident.
-Establish contact with the industrial operator in order to (the following roles/responsibilities are entirely contingent upon the communication of accurate and timely information from the industrial operator to the MD of Greenview): Obtain additional hazard information.
-Determine where roadblocks should be or are established.
-Determine the direction of approach to the incident.
-Determine if there are any injuries.
-Find out what response and public protection actions have been taken by the upstream operation.
-The location of the On-site Command Post (OSCP) and any Emergency Operations Centres (EOCs).
-Activate the MEP, when required.
-Manage the Local Authority's emergency response.
-Activate the emergency public warning system to alert people to life threatening hazards as required.
-Activate the Municipal EOC (MEOC), as required.
-Initiate public protection measures, as necessary.
-May dispatch a representative to the Government EOC (GEOC), when it is established to coordinate the response, if requested.
-If necessary, declare a State of Local Emergency.
-When possible work with all other responders to establish a single Regional EOC (REOC).
+- □ Work with the upstream operator to effectively prepare for an upstream petroleum industry incident.
+Provide input to the industrial operator's site-specific plan to ensure it is compatible with the Municipal Emergency Plan (MEP) where feasible. - D Participate in industrial operators' preparatory training and exercises where possible. - □ Train personnel to carry out functions as assigned by MEP or procedures. - □ Maintain 24 hour emergency contact numbers.

+Upon the Notification of and during an Event

+- Respond to and assess the emergency incident. - □ Establish contact with the industrial operator in order to (the following roles/responsibilities are entirely contingent upon the communication of accurate and timely information from the industrial operator to the MD of Greenview): - □ Obtain additional hazard information. - Determine where roadblocks should be or are established. - Determine the direction of approach to the incident. - Determine if there are any injuries. - □ Find out what response and public protection actions have been taken by the upstream operation. - □ The location of the On-site Command Post (OSCP) and any Emergency Operations Centres (EOCs). - Activate the MEP, when required. - □ Manage the Local Authority's emergency response. - Activate the emergency public warning system to alert people to life threatening hazards, as required. - Activate the Municipal EOC (MEOC), as required. - □ Initiate public protection measures, as necessary. - □ May dispatch a representative to the Government EOC (GEOC), when it is established, to coordinate the response, if requested. - □ If necessary, declare a State of Local Emergency. - □ When possible work with all other responders to establish a single Regional EOC (REOC).

-Upon t he Notification of and during an Event, continued Establish a public information service on behalf of the MD of Greenview, including the use of the news media to inform and instruct the public of the emergency and of any protective actions to be taken.
-Provide timely news releases on behalf of the MD of Greenview, if required.
-If a State of Local Emergency has been declared, inform AEMA and the public when the emergency is over.
-After ti he Event Complete a "lessons learned" process based on the scope of involvement and provide any feedback to the industrial operator.
-Participate in multi-agency debriefings.
-Emergenc y Services (as managed / operated by the Local Authority) Emergency S on an "as ava Services will also, as a general rule, provide resources in support of a petroleum incident, ailable" basis.
-Before the Event Maintain readiness status for emergency notification.
-Participate in industrial operators' exercises where possible.
-Maintain 24 hour emergency contact numbers.
-During the Event Respond to and assess emergency incident to the scope of their abilities.
-Establish a unified OSCP / ICP (On-site Command Post / Incident Command Post).
-As available technology allows, communicate to MEOC and provide site reps as required.
-Assist with fire protection where trained personnel are available.
-Provide emergency medical assistance, as required, understanding that Alberta Health Services is primarily responsible for ground ambulances in the Peace Country Health region.
-Provide timely news releases with respect to the MD of Greenview, if required.
-After ti he Event Complete a "lessons learned" process based on the scope of involvement and provide any feedback to the industrial operator.
-Participate in multi-agency debriefings.
+Upon the Notification of and during an Event, continued

+- □ Establish a public information service on behalf of the MD of Greenview, including the use of the news media to inform and instruct the public of the emergency and of any protective actions to be taken. - Provide timely news releases on behalf of the MD of Greenview, if required. - □ If a State of Local Emergency has been declared, inform AEMA and the public when the emergency is over.

+- Complete a "lessons learned" process based on the scope of involvement and provide any feedback to the industrial operator. - □ Participate in multi-agency debriefings.

+Emergency Services (as managed / operated by the Local Authority)

+Emergency Services will also, as a general rule, provide resources in support of a petroleum incident, on an "as available" basis.

+- □ Maintain readiness status for emergency notification. - Participate in industrial operators' exercises where possible. - □ Maintain 24 hour emergency contact numbers.

+During the Event

+- Respond to and assess emergency incident to the scope of their abilities. - Establish a unified OSCP / ICP (On-site Command Post / Incident Command Post). - As available technology allows, communicate to MEOC and provide site reps as required. - Assist with fire protection where trained personnel are available. - Provide emergency medical assistance, as required, understanding that Alberta Health Services is primarily responsible for ground ambulances in the Peace Country Health region. - Provide timely news releases with respect to the MD of Greenview, if required.

+- Complete a "lessons learned" process based on the scope of involvement and provide any feedback to the industrial operator. - □ Participate in multi-agency debriefings.